On the image of higher signature maps: Introduction

 \paragraph*{Acknowledgements.} I wish to thank my advisor Jean Fasel for his guidance, his suggestions and his reading of this typescript.
-I also acknowledge the support of the ANR project ANR-21-CE40-0015.
+I also acknowledge the material support of Université Grenoble Alpes where I was a graduate student when the research that led to the present paper was conducted, the partial support of the ANR project ANR-21-CE40-0015 thanks to which I had multiple occasions to speak about the results proven below and the full support of the ANR project ANR-23-CE40-0011 during revision.
+Finally, further thanks are due to the reviewer for their detailed report on an earlier version of this article and their suggestions that led to significant improvements in the exposition of its results (leaving any remaining opacity solely on the author).